 Java Development Kit 8 (JDK 8) to compile and build your Java code.

-Apache Maven, version 3.3.9 or higher, to manage your project’s build.
+Apache Maven 3.3.9 or later to manage your project’s build.

 generate command to create an extension project based on the Maven archetype:

 You are prompted to provide required field values, then a new project is generated.

 The generated project contains the basic Mule module structure with some basic classes, a dummy implementation, and two running tests that use the generated module.

 Because this project is a Maven project, it contains a

 pom.xml file that contains all the information and configuration details used by Maven to perform the build.
 This generated POM file inherits from the module’s parent POM, which contains all the common configurations and defaults for all Mule module projects.